globalfoodbook/mailchimp-foodcook-subscribe/README.md

 == Arbitrary section ==

+= Adding Screenshots to the wordpress repo =

+1. Rename each screenshot for each step like this.
+For step 1 the screenshot is screenshot-1.png.
+2. The banner image is named as banner-772x250.png.
+3. Use an SVN client like smart svn or rapid svn etc to uploads these iamges to the /assets folder.
+4. After this commit and all will be picked up.

 = Contributing =

 If you would like to contribute to our suite of plugins, head on over to [Global Food Book Labs](https://github.com/globalfoodbook).
 Feel free to fork and contribute back.